 Origin and Distribution

 There are many species of Dottyback fishes native to Indo-Pacific coral reefs.
-Known for their vibrant coloration, dottyback fish are vivid additions to any reef or coral tank.
+Known for their vibrant coloration, dottyback fish are vivid additions to any reef or coral aquarium.

 Many varieties of dottyback have been successfully captive-bred.
-Even crossbreeds are being seen that do very well in captivity.
+Even hybrids are being seen that do very well in captivity.
 Always try to purchase captive-bred fish to limit those taken from wild populations.

 Colors and Markings

 All dottybacks have elongated bodies with various colorations.
-The Purple or Orchid Dottyback are most commonly known for their bright, vibrant purple color.
+The Purple or Orchid Dottyback are known for their bright, vibrant purple color.
 The Indigo or Electric Indigo are captive hybrids with a bight blue stripe along their lateral midline mixed with white and black stripes.
-The Neon Dottyback and Purple Stripe Dottyback are a mix of bright colors, broken up both lengthwise and horizontal along the sides of your fish.
-No matter which species you choose, it will be a bright addition to your tank.
+The Neon Dottyback and Purple Stripe Dottyback are a mix of bright colors, broken up both vertically and horizontally along the sides of the fish.
+No matter which species you choose, it will be a bright addition to your saltwater aquarium.

 Dottybacks may be small, but they can be aggressive.
 They do well in many saltwater and reef community tanks, provided they have a hiding place to call their own.
-It is critical to provide your dottyback with a cave or crevice among the decor that they can defend.
+It is critical to provide your dottyback with a cave or crevice among the décor that they can live in and defend.

-You can add more than one dottyback to a system, but be sure that they do not overlap in territory add them at the same time so one is not more dominant than then other.
-Some good tankmates for dottybacks include semi-aggressive fish who are too big for small caves, such as the Flame Angelfish, and some species of Tang and Surgeonfish.
+You can add more than one dottyback to an aquarium, but to be sure that they do not overlap in territory, add them at the same time so one is not more dominant than the other.
+Some good tankmates for dottybacks include semi-aggressive fish that are too big for small caves, such as the Flame Angelfish, and some species of Tang and Surgeonfish.